quanterall/PureScriptMaterials/basics/02-composite-datatypes.md

 ## Newtypes

-Before we move into advanced composite types, let's look at a very basic tool in the Haskell
+Before we move into advanced composite types, let's look at a very basic tool in the PureScript
 toolbelt: `newtype`.

 Newtypes are types that wrap other types in order to make distinct versions of them.
 Let's look at